 Loved Ones Caring for Brain-Injured Veterans May Face Health Risks

 Report to Congress on Traumatic Brain Injury in the United States: Understanding the Public Health Problem Among Current and Former Military Personnel

-Barbara Quintiliano is a nursing and life sciences liaison and an instructional services librarian.
-Contact her at 610-519-5207 or by email.
+Dig Deeper introduction written and resources selected by Barbara Quintiliano, nursing and life sciences liaison and an instructional services librarian.